loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.803: This was generated on May 9 at 12:21 am.
+Time-SVD++ was carried out with the same parameters as in TIMESVDPP_QUAL_7.749, except *20 factors*, 40 iterations, and 30 time bins were used.

 TIMESVDPP_QUAL_7.697: This was generated on May 8 at 8:31 am.
 Time-SVD++ was carried out with a learning rate decay of 0.9, 110 factors, 30 time bins, and 80 iterations.
 The remaining parameters were the same as those